-On Windows, RStudio uses the system's current version of R by default.
+On Windows, the RStudio IDE uses the system's current version of R by default.
 When R is installed on Windows it writes the version being installed to the Registry as the "current" version of R (the specific registry keys written are described here).
 This is the version of R which RStudio runs against by default.

 You can override which version of R is used via General panel of the RStudio Options dialog.
 This dialog allows you to specify that RStudio should always bind to the default 32 or 64-bit version of R, or to specify a different version altogether: